Nitrokey/nitrokey-app/CONTRIBUTING.md

 ## Reporting issues
 ### What issue description should contain
-To increase issue report processing please add some information about your environment.
+To increase issue's report speed processing please add some information about your environment.
 At least:
 - Operating system (name, version, 32 or 64 bits?)
 - Stick firmware version (could be checked via `About` window)
 - Application version on which the issue occurs